-- 12.4 The Rent Charge Amount shall be increased by a sum equal to 110% of the market value, at the date of any breach of this Agreement, of any flora or fauna, soil, rock, gravel or minerals, which have been altered, damaged, destroyed, moved, harvested or removed. - → Increasing the amount of the penalty by more than the value of substances removed from the land prevents the owner from profiting from a violation of the covenant. - 12.5 The Rent Charge Amount shall be doubled if, in the sole opinion of the Covenant Holders, the damage resulting from a breach of this covenant cannot be repaired or remediated. - → If the damage resulting from the contravention simply cannot be remedied, a fine in the form of double the rent charge is imposed.
-The proceeds can be used to provide compensatory funds to perhaps purchase another covenant elsewhere or to enhance the conservation values on another covenant area. - 12.6 The Covenant Holders shall be entitled to recover from the Owner all reasonable expenses incurred as a result of enforcement of the Rent Charge. - 12.7 The Rent Charge is suspended unless and until the Owner is in breach of any provision of this Agreement and has not cured the breach, cannot cure the breach or is not diligently proceeding to cure the breach in accordance with article 11 of this Agreement. - 12.8 The Covenant Holders may enforce the Rent Charge by any of the following: - → The covenant holder has a number of options for enforcing the rent charge.
-This section concerns court-ordered options that further strengthen the
+- 12.4 The Rent Charge Amount shall be increased by a sum equal to 110% of the market value, at the date of any breach of this Agreement, of any flora or fauna, soil, rock, gravel or minerals, which have been altered, damaged, destroyed, moved, harvested or removed. - 12.5 The Rent Charge Amount shall be doubled if, in the sole opinion of the Covenant Holders, the damage resulting from a breach of this covenant cannot be repaired or remediated. - 12.6 The Covenant Holders shall be entitled to recover from the Owner all reasonable expenses incurred as a result of enforcement of the Rent Charge. - 12.7 The Rent Charge is suspended unless and until the Owner is in breach of any provision of this Agreement and has not cured the breach, cannot cure the breach or is not diligently proceeding to cure the breach in accordance with article 11 of this Agreement.